-- When a pupil has been identified with a Special Educational Need or Disability their work will be differentiated by the class teacher to enable them to access the curriculum more easily. - If a child has been identified as having a Special Educational Need or Disability, targets will be set according to their area of need.
-These will be monitored by the class teacher and fed back to parents at termly parents' meetings.
+- When a pupil has been identified with a Special Educational Need or Disability adaptations will be planned by the class teacher to enable them to access the curriculum more easily. - If a child has been identified as having a Special Educational Need or Disability, targets will be set according to their area of need.
+These will be monitored by the class teacher and fed back to parents at termly parents' meetings. - Your child will access all areas of the curriculum.
+We work very hard at Romsey Abbey school to ensure that additional interventions do not cause children to miss out on their curriculum entitlement.